Lebanon: Independence from Free France

-In the late 1980s, as Amine Gemayel’s second term as president drew to an end, the Lebanese pound collapsed.
+In the late 1980s, as Amine Gemayel's second term as president drew to an end, the Lebanese pound collapsed.
 At the end of 1987 US$1 was worth £L500.
 This meant the legal minimum wage was worth just $17 a month.
-Most goods in shops were priced in dollars and a Save the Children director estimated that 2–300,000 children were need of assistance and were living almost entirely on bread which was subsidized by the government.
-Those that could depended on foreign assistance.
-Hizbullah was receiving about $3–5 million a month from Iran.
+Most goods in shops were priced in dollars.
+A Save the Children director estimated that 200,000–300,000 children were in need of assistance and were living almost entirely on bread, which was subsidized by the government.
+Those who could relied on foreign assistance.
+Hezbollah was receiving about $3–5 million a month from Iran.
 In September 1988, the Parliament failed to elect a successor to President Gemayel as a result of differences between the Christians, Muslims, and Syrians.
 The Arab League Summit of May 1989 led to the formation of a Saudi–Moroccan–Algerian committee to solve the crisis.

 On 16 September 1989 the committee issued a peace plan which was accepted by all.
 A ceasefire was established, the ports and airports were re-opened and refugees began to return.

-In the same month, the Lebanese Parliament agreed to the Taif Agreement, which included an outline timetable for Syrian withdrawal from Lebanon and a formula for the de-confessionalization of the Lebanese political system.
-The civil war ended at the end of 1990 after sixteen years; it had caused massive loss of human life and property, and devastated the country's economy.
+In the same month, the parliament agreed to the Taif Agreement, which included an outline timetable for Syrian withdrawal from Lebanon and a formula for the de-confessionalization of the Lebanese political system.
+The civil war ended at the end of 1990 after 16 years; it had caused massive loss of human life and property and devastated the country's economy.
 It is estimated that 150,000 people were killed and another 200,000 wounded.
 Nearly a million civilians were displaced by the war, and some never returned.
 Parts of Lebanon were left in ruins.
-The Taif Agreement has still not been implemented in full and Lebanon's political system continues to be divided along sectarian lines.
+The agreement has still not been implemented in full and Lebanon's political system continues to be divided along sectarian lines.